OpenSpace/openspace.github.io/docs/builders/ephemeris/horizons-gui.md

 The observer location you searched for could not be found.
 Check that the name has been spelt correctly and you can also add a <code>@</code> to the beginning of the name to widen your search.
 If you still cannot find what you are looking for, it is possible that there might be an alternative name for it in the Horizons database or that it does not exist.

 ## Multiple Matching Observers
 Multiple matches were found in the Horizons database for the observer you searched for.
-There should be an added drop down menu close to the **Observer Location** field where you can select one of the matches.
+There should be an added dropdown menu close to the **Observer Location** field where you can select one of the matches.
 If none of them is what you were looking for, you can keep the first item in the list selected and write a new name to search for.

 ## Multiple Matching Observer Stations
 The observer you searched for found multiple matching observer stations in the Horizons database.
-There should be an added drop down menu close to the **Observer Location** field where you can select one of the matches.
+There should be an added dropdown menu close to the **Observer Location** field where you can select one of the matches.
 If none of them is what you were looking for, you can keep the first item in the list selected and write a new name to search for.
 If you did not intend to search for an observer station, try to add a <code>@</code> to the beginning of the name to widen your search.

 ## Time Range Is Outside Available Time Range for Target
 Each target has data available in a certain time range and this issue happens when you ask for data outside of that range.
 There should be an added button *Import Time Range* close to the time selection fields.
 This button will set the time selection to the entire available range for the current target.
 There will also be a message in the Horizons log detailing what this range is for the target.
 This can be helpful in adjusting the time selection to be within the range.
 If the button or the message does not show up, then there will be an error file stored at the specified location in the **File Path** field and this file might contain some useful information on how to fix the issue.